You can use HPE StoreOnce storage appliances as backup repositories.

 For work with HPE StoreOnce, Veeam Backup & Replication uses the Catalyst agent installed on the gateway server.
 If you want to reduce the load on the network between the source and target side, assign the gateway server role to a machine on the source side, closer to the backup proxy.

-Limitations for HPE StoreOnce
+Limitations and Recommendations for HPE StoreOnce

 If you plan to use HPE StoreOnce storage appliances for NAS backup, mind the following recommendations for optimal performance: